C2SP/C2SP/static-ct-api.md

 tree of size 256 will be represented by a full level 0 tile and a partial level 1 tile of width 1.

-Sunlight logs MUST serve partial tiles corresponding to tree sizes for which a checkpoint was produced, but MAY omit any partial tile for which the corresponding full tile is available.
+Logs MUST serve partial tiles corresponding to tree sizes for which a checkpoint was produced, but MAY omit any partial tile for which the corresponding full tile is available.
 Clients MUST NOT fetch arbitrary partial tiles without verifying a checkpoint with a size that requires their existence,